ARMNTL/project-tic-tac-todin/README.md

     I think it's better to detach player objects out of gameController.

 14. Let's make a replay button.
 And a restart button.

+15. Menu?
+Adding a dialog.
+Updating some js and css.
+Also Odin mode!